Bible Church at Home

 Mega churches are great when it comes to outreach, but drawing a crowd isn’t what a pastor is called to do.
-Smaller gatherings is where disciples are made and sous are brought to Christ.
-Any executive can lead a mega church, but only a pastor can lead a small gathering of souls.
+Smaller gatherings is where disciples are made and souls are brought to Christ.
+Any executive can lead a mega church, but only a pastor can lead a small gathering of souls discipleship.

 Hundreds in our world are really wanting to grow their faith in the Lord, but have already ruled-out the traditional church as the means to do that.
 For what ever reason, right or wrong, good or bad, they need a bridge to do that and your willingness to launch a simple church ministry may be just the thing to impact a handful of people for the Great Commission!